 Table 2 shows that the number of tillers per square meter in rice.
 Tillers number was significantly affected by different conservation agriculture (CA)-based crop establishment methods across all growth stages and both years.
 The ZTR-ZTW-ZTMB (CE6) treatment consistently recorded the maximum tiller counts, with average values of 161.63 at 30 DAS, 392.50 at 60 DAS, and 470.00 at 90 DAS during both the years.
 This was closely followed by CE5 (ZT DSR–ZTW) and CE4 (CT DSR–ZTW–ZTMB), which also exhibited significantly higher tiller numbers than the conventional method.
 In contrast, the conventional puddled transplanted rice (CE1: CTR–CTW) recorded the lowest number of tiller density, an average of 108.35 at 30 DAS to 428.13 at 90 DAS.
 These findings clearly indicate that CA-based crop establishment methods, particularly those involving zero tillage and residue retention, significantly enhance rice tillering.

-Table 2: Effect of CA based crop establishment methods on number of tillers (m-2) at different growth stages of Rice
+Table 2: Effect of CA based crop establishment methods on number of tillers (m-2) at different growth stages of rice